Kimagut/India-s-Startup-Ecosystem/README.md

 ### Hypothesis Testing

-**Null Hypothesis(Ho):** There is no siginificate difference in the amount of funding between startups in India.
+**Null Hypothesis(Ho):** There is no siginificant difference in the amount of funding between startups in India.

-**Alternative Hypothesis(Ha):** There is a siginificate difference in the amount of funding between startups in India.
+**Alternative Hypothesis(Ha):** There is a siginificant difference in the amount of funding between startups in India.

 ### Conclusion